ISBSA 17

 The Symposium

-ISBSA 17 will be held at the National Archaeological Museum in Naples, Italy, from the 21st to the 26th of October 2024.
+ISBSA 17 was held at the National Archaeological Museum in Naples, Italy, from the 21st to the 26th of October 2024.

 Registration is now closed.